 - Voyeurs and peeping toms may use the devices to spy on others who may be undressing or otherwise engaged with their partner.

-Whatever the reason, this type of activity is becoming more and more common because the use of cover recording devices is becoming more popular.
+Whatever the reason, this type of activity is becoming increasingly common because the use of cover recording devices is becoming more popular.
 In addition, the cameras are getting smaller and are much more affordable for the average person.

 How to Find Hidden Cameras in Your Home, Business, Car, or Hotel Room

-If you have a reason to believe there may be a recording device present, you can follow a few simple steps to check things out.
+If you have a reason to believe a recording device may present, you can follow a few simple steps to check things out.
 Some of these steps can be done without specialized equipment.